sparkdesignsystem/spark-design-system/CONTRIBUTING.md

 ### Substantial Changes

-Substantial changes generally fall into 2 categories: New components and amendments to an existing component that change its design or behavior.
+Substantial changes generally fall into two categories: New components and amendments to an existing component that change its design or behavior.
 This type of change requires you to complete our contribution workflow to determine if a new component or change to an existing component aligns with the direction Spark is going.

 #### Contribution Workflow